AmalEzzouhri/Driver-Distraction-Dataset/README.md

 We referred to the aforementioned datasets to compile our own dataset using an efficient data collection strategy; it required less time than correcting the existing datasets.
 Ten driver distraction classes were defined including:

-   C0: Safe driving
+   C0: Safe driving,
-   C1: Texting - right hand
+   C1: Texting - right hand,
-   C2: Talking on the phone - right hand
+   C2: Talking on the phone - right hand,
-   C3: Texting - left hand
+   C3: Texting - left hand,
-   C4: Talking on the phone - left hand
+   C4: Talking on the phone - left hand,
-   C5: Operating the radio
+   C5: Operating the radio,
-   C6: Drinking
+   C6: Drinking,
-   C7: Reaching behind
+   C7: Reaching behind,
-   C8: Tidying up hair or applying makeup
+   C8: Tidying up hair or applying makeup,
-   C9: Talking to passenger
+   C9: Talking to passenger.

 # Data Collection setup